Ka55i0peia/vf_utils/readme.md

 ## Requirements

-[Selenium](https://www.seleniumhq.org/) uses an installed browser.
-(I tested with Firefox.)
-As a result next the dependencies specified in [`requirements.txt`](requirements.txt), you need the following on the machine:
+[Selenium](https://www.seleniumhq.org/) uses an browser on your machine.
+I used it with Firefox.
+So next to the dependencies specified in [`requirements.txt`](requirements.txt), you need the following on your machine:

+For Selenium and FF:

 1. Firefox installed
 2. Geckodriver